elbadcode/reshade-unlocked/README.md

 ReShade
 =======

+This is an unofficial fork with minor changes enhancing usage with addons and in protected games like Genshin Impact or Xbox Store titles.
+I value keeping this up to date with the main repository as much as possible with only sensible changes making it into the main branch here.
+Networking will not disable addons and the base path will always be based on the DLL rather than the game directory.
+You can still use this as a dxgi.dll wrapper but the intended use case is to have this in a separate folder and inject via the injector tool or an additional tool like my fork of genshin-fps-unlocker.
+I am exploring more experimental changes in local branches including changes to the default addons and implementation of some imgui features.
+Anything useful will either make it into main branch here or become a pull request.
+The information below is the unmodified readme from Crosire

 This is a generic post-processing injector for games and video software.
 It exposes an automated way to access both frame color and depth information and a custom shader language called ReShade FX to write effects like ambient occlusion, depth of field, color correction and more which work everywhere.

 ReShade can optionally load **add-ons**, DLLs that make use of the ReShade API to extend functionality of both ReShade and/or the application ReShade is being applied to.
 To get started on how to write your own add-on, check out the [API reference](REFERENCE.md).